WGS-TB/PythonPRINCE/README.md

 To query PRINCE you'll need a target file (eg. samples.txt) with the paths to your fastq files.
 Each sample should take up one line.
 If you are using paired data it is only necessary to specify one file path and name.
 Eg. sample_1.fq + sample_2.fq can be specified by sample or sample_.
+Alternatively you can specify the forward reads and reverse reads in two columns separated with a tab.

 samples.txt should look something like this.
 ```